Sail through your financial year end with Xero

 What is the ‘end of the financial year’?

-A financial year is a 12-month accounting period used for tax and financial reporting – its dates are typically different to the calendar year.
+A financial year, sometimes called tax year, is a 12-month accounting period used for tax and financial reporting – its dates are typically different to the calendar year.
 At year-end, small business owners must review their accounts, calculate their taxable income, and file their returns with HMRC.

 What are the dates of the financial year?